re-pixel/Checkers/README.md

 - **Game Rules**:
   - Standard checkers movement (diagonal forward moves for regular pieces)
   - Multiple jump captures are supported
-  - Pieces are promoted to kings when reaching the opposite end
+  - Pieces are promoted to queens when reaching the opposite end
-  - Kings can move in all diagonal directions
+  - Queens can move in all diagonal directions
 - **Visual Feedback**: See possible moves highlighted when selecting a piece

 ## Requirements